 Foods to Limit

-Full-fat dairy can be a drama queen for breakouts.
+For some people, full-fat dairy can cause bloating or acne.
 Go plant milk (almond, oat, whatever) or just stick to a dab of curd.

 High-GI fruits?